tvillacruz/tonyvillacruzcom/content/blog/Full Stack Learning Resources/index.md

  Read [The Joel Test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/)

 Joel cofounded StackOverflow.
-But before that, he wrote 12 Steps to Better Code which was the precusor to the cultural shift to Agile and DevOps.
+But before that, he wrote 12 Steps to Better Code (in August 2000!) which was the precusor to the cultural shift to Agile and DevOps.
 The 12 steps seem like no-brainers now but that's because Joel articulated them in this post and then this post made its rounds.

 {{</book>}}